vocation and daily schedule

 Nothing more.
 Nothing less.

-And this is also why I will always appreciate to receive your feedback - especially when it is critical or even downright negative - in order to help me become a better person, to grow as a hermit, and to apologise and make amends to you whenever you may have felt offended because of me.
+And this is also why I will always appreciate to receive your feedback.
+Especially - in the spirit of psalm 141:5 - when it is critical or even downright negative.
+For your honest feedback will help me become a better person, it will help me grow as a hermit, and it will enable me to apologise and make amends to you whenever you may have felt offended because of me.